MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/setup_en.md

 1. In the client, connect to the address the Multiworld is hosted at.
 2. Provide your slot name (the name you entered into your YAML).
 3. If asked, provide the room password that was set during generation.
-4. The client should tell you that you're connected.
+4. The client will tell you that you're connected.
 Start playing!
+    - **NOTE:** You must connect to the server before you launch the game.
+If the game was already running, restart it.